eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">VCR_12a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A PID Provider or Attestation Provider SHALL support both the Attestation Status List mechanism and the Attestation Revocation List mechanism specified per VCR_11 for verifying the revocation status of a WIA or KA.
+A PID Provider or Attestation Provider SHALL support the mechanism specified per VCR_01a for verifying the revocation status of a WIA or KA.

 </div>
 </div>